masahito3/roguelike/README.md

 ## Overview

-This is a roguelike game based on 'Complete Roguelike Tutorial' in RogueBasin.
+This is a roguelike game that is based on 'Complete Roguelike Tutorial' in RogueBasin.
-And the rules, items and monsters are inspired from the rogue version 3.1.
+Many rules, items and monsters that are taken from the rogue version 3.1 have been incorporated.

 ## Requirement